Torres del Paine National Park

 Image: biobiochile.cl

-Other important "ascensores" are the Ascensor Artilleria, from 1893, built to transport officers and sailors of the Naval Academy, its wagons are the largest and interesting for its colorful painting, including modern designs.
-Its upper station is located at Paseo 21 de Mayo, one of the main lookout points of the city.
-Ascensor Baron, since 1906, located in the homonymous hill, connects Avenida España at the lower part of the city with Avenida Diego Portales at the top, Baron was the first funicular to work with an electric motor, thus replacing the old system of water counterbalancing.
-As we said before, Ascensor Polanco is the only true elevator of Valparaiso.
-It is also very original because its gateway is preceded by a 150 mts. long tunnel that recalls an old abandoned silver mine.
+Other important "ascensores" of Valparaíso are the Ascensor Artilleria, from 1893, built to transport officers and sailors of the Naval Academy, its cars are the largest and interesting for its colorful painting, including modern designs.
+Its upper station is located at Paseo 21 de Mayo, one of the main viewpoints of the city.
+Ascensor Baron, since 1906, located in the homonymous hill, connects Avenida España in the lower part of the city with Avenida Diego Portales at the top, Baron was the first funicular to work with an electric motor, thus replacing the old system of water counterbalance.
+As we said before, the Ascensor Polanco is the only real elevator of Valparaiso.
+It is also very original because its entrance is preceded by a tunnel of 150 mts. long that reminds an old abandoned silver mine.

-Ascensor Reina Victoria, at Cerro Alegre, built in 1902 and Historical Monument since 1998, thus called in honor of Queen Victoria of the United Kingdom, who died in 1901, one year before its construction.
-Its route is very short, only 40 meters, but the gradient is very steep, 52 °.
-Ascensor El Peral, since 1901, connects Plaza de Justicia in the lower part of the city with the Paseo Yugoslavo in Cerro Alegre, one of the important tourist areas of Valparaiso, with stunning panoramic views of the city and where Palacio Baburizza is located, seat of the "Museo Municipal de Bellas Artes", the main pictorial art gallery in the city.
+Ascensor Reina Victoria, at Cerro Alegre, built in 1902 and declared Historical Monument in 1998, so named in honor of Queen Victoria of the United Kingdom, who died in 1901, one year before its construction.
+Its route is very short, only 40 meters, but the gradient is very steep, 52°.
+Ascensor El Peral, since 1901, connects the Plaza de Justicia in the lower part of the city with the Paseo Yugoslavo in Cerro Alegre, one of the most important tourist areas of Valparaiso, with a stunning panoramic view of the city and where the Palacio Baburizza is located, seat of the "Museo Municipal de Bellas Artes", the main pictorial art gallery of the city.

 Mirador Plaza Bismark, Valparaiso